csandrew-dev/csandrew-dev.github.io/content/posts/psumac.md

 Let me get a Thank You out first.
 I was an awardee of the 2025 Community and Conference Grant from the [MacAdmins Foundation](https://www.macadmins.org/) which is the only reason I was able to go to the Conference so THANK YOU for the opportunity.

 ### First Time? ~~"No, not my first time"~~ yes, my first time
 This was my first time going to this conference and really any conference.
 What a wonderful experience.
-The community was great, the talks were awesone, and there was so much to do and learn.
+The community was great, the talks were awesome, and there was so much to do and learn.

 I'm not sure what I expected, but attending as a person in a tier 2 support role and not being a full "MacAdmin", I thought lots of information was going to go over my head or not be applicable to me because I'm not in a role matching the speaker, but talks were digestible and people I talked to understood I didn't know everything but wanted to eagerly learn.
 Also a heavy dose of imposter syndrome because I don't want to sound like a fool in front of people that I have tons of respect for.